mageshkumarchandran/planit-assessment/ReadMe.md

      BROWSER - chromium , firefox ,webkit (chromium-default)

-  I have added below tags in the tests ,it can be changed if required.
+  I have added below tags in the tests ,it can be changed in file "playwright.config.ts" if required.

     @executeTest ,@contactSubmit,@addProduct,@errorValidation